 Extract the Raspbian Buster Image

-- To extract the Raspbian Image we require 7z free image extracting tool.
-That will help us to extract the image to an .img file.
+- To extract the Raspbian Image we require a 7z free image extracting tool.
+That will help us to extract the image to a .img file.

 Format and Test the SD Card

-- Now, We need SD Card Formatter tool to format the SD card.
+- Now, We need the SD Card Formatter tool to format the SD card.

 - Here, we need to select English and then Select Target to select SD Card.

 - Finally, we need to click on Write + Verify.
 This process will take around 35-40 min to complete.

 - Once you see Test finished without errors, that means your card is verified successfully.